 Despite this impressive talent arrayed on its behalf, Bulletproof Monk emerges as no more than a shallow attempt to exploit the momentary fad for wire fu.
 It flopped in a big way, not just critically, but with the essential audiences that it was pitching itself to the martial arts and action crowd.
 Maybe the crucial mistake was employing a director whose only previous track record had been directing music videos for Mariah Carey, Jennifer Lopez and various rappers and a script from the duo of Ethan Reiff and Cyrus Voris who had previously turned out the not terribly inspiring likes of Tales from the Crypt Presents Demon Knight (1995), various of Full Moons Josh Kirby ...
-Time Warrior! series of juveniles and created the Brimstone (1998) tv series.
+Time Warrior! series of juveniles and created the Brimstone (1998) tv series and subsequenty the story for Ridley Scotts Robin Hood (2010).
 [Reiff and Voris later returned to tongue-in-cheek martial arts with the script for Kung Fu Panda (2008)].

 Whatever the case of colossal miscalculation involved, Bulletproof Monk sinks like a lead balloon.
 Director Paul Hunter appropriates all the mid-air twirling, acrobatic loops and graceful gravity-defying dances common to Wu Xia cinema.
 But there is not a single move in Bulletproof Monk that lights the screen up with the wow and dazzle of even lesser Wu Xia films, not a single move that does not seem a cliché.
 What Bulletproof Monk badly feels like is a construction-line film slung together by people seeking only to exploit another hit and without any understanding of what made the originals work in the first place.